fbpx

 DINOLAND U.S.A.

-If you don’t want to pay for the games but are afraid your kids will want to play, you can easily avoid that whole area by just sticking to the perimeter.
+If you don’t want to pay for the games but are afraid your kids will want to play, you can easily avoid that area by sticking to the perimeter.
 My oldest only saw it because I decided to cut through that area on our way out.

 RIVERS OF LIGHT